 Audio Essay Script

-In the age of consumer goods, the internet, and brands, everything has a logo, an essence a story…and all of this happens fast.
+In the age of consumer goods, the internet, and brands, everything has a logo, an essence, a story…and all of this happens fast.

 [sounds of phones pinging and typing]

 If you hadn’t heard already, the human attention span is shrinking.
 According to a recent study, we are down to eight seconds, that’s less than a gold fish.
-Yes, you hear correctly, we have a shorter attention span than a goldfish
+Yes, you heard correctly, we have a shorter attention span than a goldfish

 [news clip about attention spans shrinking, with bubble noise in the background]

-And, you try to add written text into that equation that’s getting risky.
+And, if you try to add written text into that equation things get even more risky.
 Human brains process visuals 60,000 times quicker than written text.

 Countless studies have come out saying that humans are much engaged by storytelling and are more likely to remember content with visuals.
 As humans, we crave these things, and more now than ever since we are blasted by insane social media creations daily.